Full Tac

-Jared Taylor Soule (born February 1, 1989), known professionally as Full Tac, is an American music producer, director, actor, and artist.
+Jared Taylor Soule (born February 1, 1989), known professionally as Full Tac, is an American music producer, director, actor, artist, and internet personality.
 Soule and his girlfriend and creative partner Lil Mariko (Katherine Mariko Zhang) went viral after releasing a music video for the single "Where's my Juul??" in December 2019.
 Soule has also worked with Dorian Electra, and rappers BigKlit and Rico Nasty among other artists.